Skip to main content

 Rocoto Relleno

-Spicy rocoto peppers stuffed with a mixture of ground beef, onions, garlic, olives, raisins, and spices, topped with cheese.
-Arequipa regional specialty with significant heat.
+Hot rocoto peppers stuffed with ground beef, onions, garlic, olives, raisins, and spices, then capped with cheese.
+It's an Arequipa specialty, and it packs real heat.

 Tiradito